perladvent/perldotcom/content/article/_pub_2010_03_idioms-or-how-to-write-perlish-perl.md

 {
-   "title" : "Idioms, or How to Write Perlish Perl", "description" : "Any language&mdash;programming or natural&mdash;develops idioms, or common patterns of expression.
-The earth revolves, but we speak of the sun rising or setting.
-We talk of clever hacks and nasty hacks and slinging code.
-We ping each other on IRC to...", "thumbnail" : null,
+   "thumbnail" : null,
-   "categories" : "development",
+   "draft" : null,
    "authors" : [
       "chromatic"
    ],
    "image" : null,
+   "description" : "Any language&mdash;programming or natural&mdash;develops idioms, or common patterns of expression.
+The earth revolves, but we speak of the sun rising or setting.
+We talk of clever hacks and nasty hacks and slinging code.
+We ping each other on IRC to...", "categories" : "development",
+   "slug" : "/pub/2010/03/idioms-or-how-to-write-perlish-perl",
-   "draft" : null,
+   "date" : "2010-03-16T06:00:01-08:00",
-   "tags" : [
+   "title" : "Idioms, or How to Write Perlish Perl", "tags" : [
       "idioms",
       "objects",